Visual-Illusions/Realms/README.md

 Add a current CanaryMod.jar, Bukkit API jar, sqlite.jar, viutils-1.0.0.jar, and jdom.jar to the build path Export!

+You can find VIUtils by visiting [ci.visualillusionsent.net](http://ci.visualillusionsent.net "jenkins") JDOM can be found by visiting [

 ## License ##
 Realms v7
 &copy; Copyright 2012 - 2013 Visual Illusions Entertainment